The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Donaldson-Fujiki set-up

-In general, verifying the K-optimality of a given torus action on a Fano manifold may be a hard task, especially when the dimension of the center of its maximal reductive subgroup is greater than one.
-It should be better to consider non K-optimal actions if one expect to get an explicit description of the moduli space of Fano manifolds with K\"ahler-Ricci solitons in examples. \end{rem}
+In general, it seems not so easy to verify the K-optimality of a given torus action on a Fano manifold, especially when the dimension of the center of its maximal reductive subgroup is greater than one.
+From this point, it may be better to consider non K-optimal actions for studying explicit description of the moduli space of Fano manifolds with K\"ahler--Ricci solitons in some special cases.
+Indeed, for instance, the claim holds at least for a maximal torus, as the Weyl group $N_T/T$ can be represented by the elements of any maximal compact $K$ including the maximal compact torus $T_\mathbb{R} \subset T$. \end{rem}

-It follows that the quotient set $(\mathcal{S}^\circ_\xi)^{-1} (0)/\Ham_T (M,\omega)$ coincides with the set of biholomorphism classes of Fano manifolds admitting K\"ahler-Ricci solitons with the fixed underlying symplectic structure $(M, \omega)$.
-Hence this set should be the support of our moduli space.
-Next we verify the quotient topology on this set is Hausdorff.
+It follows that the quotient $(\mathcal{S}^\intg_\xi)^{-1} (0)/\Ham_T (M,\omega)$ can be identified with the set of biholomorphism classes of Fano manifolds admitting K\"ahler--Ricci solitons with the fixed underlying symplectic structure $(M, \omega)$, as sets.
+Therefore, this quotient space must be the support set of our moduli space.
+The quotient topology on this set is Hausdorff (cf. \cite{FS1}).
+We exhibit the proof for the readers' convenience.

 \begin{prop} The action of $\Ham_T (M, \omega)$ on $\mathcal{J}_T (M, \omega)$ is proper.
-In particular, the quotient topological space $(\mathcal{S}^\circ_\xi)^{-1} (0)/\Ham_T (M, \omega)$ is Hausdorff. \end{prop}
+In particular, the quotient topological space $(\mathcal{S}^\intg_\xi)^{-1} (0)/\Ham_T (M, \omega)$ is Hausdorff. \end{prop}

 \begin{proof} We must show that the map